-We would like to thank the Central Office of Labour, Social Affairs and Family of the Slovak Republic for prividing the data export.
+We would like to thank the anonymous reviewers and the editors of the Journal of Labour Market Research for a very thorough revision process.
+We also thank the Central Office of Labour, Social Affairs and Family of the Slovak Republic for providing the data export.